krustur/KjcBusinessHub/docs/DOMAIN.md

 ### TransactionStatus
 ```
-Unreconciled         // No source documents linked
+Unlinked        // No source documents linked
-Reconciled           // Fully covered by source documents
+Linked          // Fully covered by source documents
+OsRemoved       // Removed outside of the app
-Removed              // Removed by the user
+Removed         // Removed in the App domain
 ```

 ---